jierasmus27/data_clean/README.md

 1. In the project folder run the command: source('run_analysis.R')
 2. Then, run: tidy_set <- run_data_clean()

 The tidy_set variable will now contain the tidy data as required.

+Additionally a csv will be wriiten to the current folder containing the results.